JoanaMota/LearnCPP/LearnCPP.wiki/Assignment-Operator-Overloading.md

 }
 ```

-> :warning: :warning: Bare in mind that if one of the following is required make sure to implement the 2 others:
+> :warning: Bare in mind that if one of the following is required make sure to implement the 2 others:
 > - Assignment operator overloading
 > - Copy Constructor
 > - Destructor